Luxembourg: Government and politics

 Luxembourg is described as a "full democracy", with a parliamentary democracy headed by a constitutional monarch.
-Executive power is exercised by the grand duke and the cabinet, which consists of several other ministers.
-The Constitution of Luxembourg, the supreme law of Luxembourg, was adopted on 17 October 1868.
+Executive power is exercised by the grand duke and the cabinet, which consists of several members with the titles of minister, minister delegate or secretary of state, who are headed by a Prime Minister.
+The current Constitution of Luxembourg, the supreme law of Luxembourg, was originally adopted on 17 October 1868.
+The Constitution was last updated on 1 July 2023.

 The grand duke has the power to dissolve the legislature, in which case new elections must be held within three months.
 But since 1919, sovereignty has resided with the nation, exercised by the grand duke in accordance with the Constitution and the law.

 Legislative power is vested in the Chamber of Deputies, a unicameral legislature of sixty members, who are directly elected to five-year terms from four constituencies.
 A second body, the Council of State (Conseil d'État), composed of 21 ordinary citizens appointed by the grand duke, advises the Chamber of Deputies in the drafting of legislation.

 Luxembourg has three lower tribunals (justices de paix; in Esch-sur-Alzette, the city of Luxembourg, and Diekirch), two district tribunals (Luxembourg and Diekirch), and a Superior Court of Justice (Luxembourg), which includes the Court of Appeal and the Court of Cassation.
 There is also an Administrative Tribunal and an Administrative Court, as well as a Constitutional Court, all of which are located in the capital.

+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Luxembourg performs in the high range on overall democratic measures, with particular strengths in elected government, freedom of religion, and freedom of movement.

 Administrative divisions

-Luxembourg is divided into 12 cantons, which are further divided into 102 communes.
+Luxembourg is divided into 12 cantons, which are further divided into 100 communes.
 Twelve of the communes have city status; the city of Luxembourg is the largest.